-For fixed $\theta$ , selective publication reweights the distribution of published results by $p(\cdot)$ .
-As we consider different values of $\theta$ for fixed x, by contrast, the likelihood is scaled by the publication probability for a latent study with true effect $\theta$ , $E\left[p\left(X{i}^{}\right)|\Theta{i}^{}=\theta\right]$ .
+For fixed θ , selective publication reweights the distribution of published results by $p(\cdot)$.
+As we consider different values of θ for fixed x, by contrast, the likelihood is scaled by the publication probability for a latent study with true effect θ , $E[p(X_i^)|\Theta_i^ = \theta]$.

-Study-level covariates The model of Definition 1, and in particular independence between publication decisions and $\Theta^$ given $X^$ , may only hold conditional on some set of observable study characteristics.
+Study-level covariates The model of Definition 1, and in particular independence between publication decisions and Θ^ given X^ , may only hold conditional on some set of observable study characteristics W^ .
 For example, journals may treat studies on particular topics, or using particular research designs, differently.
 Likewise, the distribution of true effects may differ across these categories.
+In this case Equation (1) would have to be modified to

-In such cases, we can condition our analysis on these variables and apply our approach separately to papers with different topics, research designs, and so on.
-For simplicity of notation, however, we suppress such additional conditioning.
+In our applications, for example, we consider conditioning on journal of publication and year of initial circulation of a study.
+For simplicity of notation, however, we suppress such additional conditioning throughout our theoretical discussion.